 Brandon Hollingsworth

-News Host and ReporterBrandon Hollingsworth is your All Things Considered host.
-He has served public radio audiences for nearly twenty years, primarily in reporting, hosting and interviewing.
+Former News Host and ReporterBrandon Hollingsworth was SPR's All Things Considered host from September 2021-January 2025.
+He erved public radio audiences for nearly twenty years, primarily in reporting, hosting and interviewing.
 His previous ports-of-call were WUOT-FM in Knoxville, Tennessee, and Alabama Public Radio.
 His work has been heard nationally on Morning Edition, All Things Considered, Here and Now and NPR’s top-of-the-hour newscasts.

 -